s1023030/python3-Othello/README.md

 ```

 ## To do
-1. Add the GUI for selecting agent algorithms.	(which will display the selection based on config)
+1. Add the GUI for selecting agent algorithms.	(which will display the selections based on config)
 2. Add the new algorithms.